5 Data pre processing

 The links and nodes datasets are automatically modified by creating new columns when importing.
 Arabesque computes different key indicators and a default flow map is suggested.

-outdegree : number of outgoing links from a places
+outdegree: number of outgoing links from a place.

-indegree : number of ingoing links from a places
+indegree: number of ingoing links from a node/place.

-weigthed Balance : difference between the number of in and out degrees weighted by the flow value (.ie. volume)
+weigthed balance: difference between the number of in and out degrees weighted by the flow value.

-weigthed degree : difference between the number of ingoing and outgoing links weigthed by the flow value (.ie. volume).
+weigthed degree: difference between the number of in going and outgoing links weighted by the flow value.

 See below the additional indicators automatically calculated on the nodes of the RIcardo data

-See below the Additional variables that have been automatically computed (ie the additional variable) on the nodes of the RIcardo data.
+See below the Additional variables that have been automatically computed (ie the additional variable) on the nodes of the RIcardo data set.

 These indicators can be downloaded in . csv format (see Export and Save sections).